14 In-Demand Marketing and Creative Jobs for 2024

 These professionals should have extensive project management experience and a solid grasp on user experience.
 Many employers will also look for candidates who know how to lead a team of employees and freelancers, all while managing a budget.
 Search engine optimization (SEO) and search engine marketing (SEM) skills are also a major plus.

 As the lines between design and technology continue to blur, demand for UX designers is high.
 These creative pros determine the architecture and wireframes that help users navigate a product or website.
-UX designers address users’ needs to create the best user experience.
+UX designers address users’ needs to create the best user experience while also supporting business needs.

 Marketing analytics managers develop ways to effectively analyze and report data key to a firm’s business objectives that the marketing team can use in their plans.
 They also typically define a company’s metrics and data sources to implement analytics solutions.
 Marketing analytics managers require experience in both data analysis and reporting, CRM software and a background in market research.
 Most have a college degree in computer science, statistics or a related area.